GERMAN SCHOOLBOY, BRITISH COMMANDO

 Claus Ascher’s father, a German Jew, was one of Hitler’s political opponents during the 1930s, which led to his arrest, imprisonment and murder in Dachau in 1937.

 Claus managed to escape to Britain where he joined the British Army and changed his name to Colin Anson.
-He was one of a few dozen Germans in the British Commandos in WW2.
+He was one of around a hundred Germans in X-Troop (or 3-Troop) of No.10 Inter-Allied Commando in WWII.

-Attached to the Royal Marine Commandos, he took part in the invasions of Italy and Sicily in 1943, surviving a life-threatening head wound when shrapnel penetrated his skull, and afterwards went on to fight in Corfu, Greece and Yugoslavia.
+Attached to the Royal Marine Commandos, he took part in the invasions of Sicily and Italy in the summer of 1943, surviving a life-threatening head wound when shrapnel penetrated his skull, and underwent brain surgery in a field hospital.
+Nine months later after recovery, he was determined to re-join his Commando comrades.
+He went on to fight in Corfu, Greece and Yugoslavia.

-The amazing true story of a German refugee who fought with the British Commandos against the Nazis.
+The amazing true story of a German refugee who became a British Commando against the Nazis.